visshu0410/visshu0410/README.md

 ### Hi there 👋
-### I am VIsal Gound Currently a final year undergraduate at Maulana Azad NAtional Institute of Technology
+ I am Vishal Gound Currently a final year undergraduate at Maulana Azad National Institute of Technology pursuing B.Tech in Computer Science and Engineering
+ Looking forward for some new ooportunities.